wp-plugins/huzzaz-video-gallery/readme.txt

 * Add videos from any website with the Huzzaz bookmarklet...
 * or use links to YouTube or Vimeo videos...
 * Or search YouTube and Vimeo videos at the same time on Huzzaz!
-* OR discover awesome videos from other Huzzaz collections and add them to your own!!
+* Or discover awesome videos from other Huzzaz collections and add them to your own!!
-* OAR import a YouTube playlist
+* Or import a YouTube playlist

 == Installation ==